Islander (musical): Productions

+In 2021 the show received productions in Poland and South Korea.

 Islander opened Off-Broadway at Playhouse 46 at St Luke's in New York on April 21, 2022, and closed on June 13, 2022.
 The production featured the original cast of Bethany Tennick and Kirsty Findlay.
 The Off-Broadway production is produced by Helen Milne, Molly Morris, Martin Platt and James L Simon, and directed by Amy Draper.

+The first production of Islander in Australia was in 2022, produced by Brisbane theatre company Passion Productions.
+The show ran from November 18 - 27 at the PIP Theatre, and was directed by Connor Clarke.
+Further creative were: Claire Argente as assistant director, Zara McCarthy as Movement Director, Donovan Wagner as Technical Manager and Sound Design, Fiona Black as Lighting Designer, Laurent Milton as Set and Art Designer, and Teddy Carter as Costume Designer.

+The musical undertook its first US tour between 2024-2025, playing at Olney Theatre Center in Maryland, Chicago Shakespeare Theater, Seattle Repertory Theatre, and Herberger Theater Center in Phoenix.